 Ricky Van Shelton

-In our organ section we have a sample of the following organs.
-A Reed organ, glass organ, monkey organ, Hammond organ and a self playing pipe organ used in Norfolk Virginia.
+In our organ section, we have a sample of the following organs: a Reed organ, glass organ, monkey organ, Hammond organ and a self playing pipe organ once used in Norfolk, Virginia.

 Virginians played a big part in the development of music.
 Polk Miller recorded some of Edison's first records.
 The first record to sell over a million copies (The Wreck of the Old 97) was written by a Virginian, Henry Whitter.
 Black Pattie from Suffolk, Virginia was the first African American to sing in Carnegie Hall.
 The Carter Family pioneered country music recordings.
-Jazz critics agree Ella Fitzgerald was the best vocal improviser ever.
+Jazz critics agree that Ella Fitzgerald was the best vocal improviser to ever live.
 Patsy Cline was the first female solo artist inducted in the Country Music Hall of Fame.
-Join us to see and hear more about our Virginians.
+Join us to see and learn more about our Virginians.